collapsed-stacks/startups/questions/8977/how-to-determine-market-growth-rate-for-idea-s-which-are-is-not-available-in-the.md

 - posted by: [ac2000](https://stackexchange.com/users/11180943/ac2000) on 2017-06-23
 - score: 1

-<p>I would try to base your growth rate on a similar product or on an industry standard.
+I would try to base your growth rate on a similar product or on an industry standard.
 For instance, what is the average growth rate for new apps? you could use that.
-But it's difficult and most of these things are based on a lot of assumptions. </p>
+But it's difficult and most of these things are based on a lot of assumptions.

 ## Answer 12898